-Just months after Florida become a state in 1845, the legislature took the first steps that would lead to draining the Everglades.
+Just months after Florida became a state in 1845, the legislature took the first steps that would lead to draining the Everglades.

-Periphyton, the mossy golden-brown substance that is found floating in bodies of water throughout the Everglades, is the dominant life form in the River of Grass ecosystem.
+Periphyton, the mossy golden-brown substance found floating in bodies of water throughout the Everglades, is the dominant life form in the River of Grass ecosystem.

-The Everglades is the only place in the world where the American Alligator and the American Crocodile co-exist in the wild.
+The Everglades is the only place where the American Alligator and the American Crocodile co-exist in the wild.

-Mosquitoes play a vitally important link in the Everglades' food chain.
-The larvae of grown mosquitoes provide food for a variety of native fish that are critical to the diet of wading birds.
+Mosquitoes play a vitally important link in the Everglades food chain.
+The larvae of grown mosquitoes provide food for various native fish that are critical to the diet of wading birds.

-The ubiquitous grassy plants known as sawgrass (a sedge), have serrated, razor-edged blades of grass that are so sharp, they have been known to cut through clothing.
+The ubiquitous grassy plants, known as sawgrass (a sedge), have serrated, razor-edged blades of grass that are so sharp that they have been known to cut through clothing.

 This is a place like no other.